 It has been suggested that the drawings included in the manuscript codex, and representing Oriental and Portuguese characters and scenes, were produced before 1546.
-One of the images presents the "Rey de cãbaya", the king of Cambay, and the caption mentions that he was the one who "pos çerco ha Fortaleza de dio", laid siege to the fortress of Diu.
+One of the images presents the "Rey de cabaya", the king of Cambay, and the caption mentions that he was the one who "pos cerco ha Fortaleza de dio", laid siege to the fortress of Diu.
 The first siege of the Portuguese fortress of Diu, in effect, took place in 1538, during the reign of sultan Mahmûd III (r.
 1537-1554).
 Eight years later, in 1546, the same Gujarati ruler again attacked the Portuguese stronghold, and since then all Portuguese sources clearly separated the "first" from the "second" siege of Diu.
-This dating, by the way, would explain the absence of images of Japanese.
+He first dating, by the way, would explain the absence of images of Japanese.
 The first documented voyage of the Portuguese to Japan took place in 1543 and was accomplished by private adventurers active in the South China Sea, outside of the control of the Estado da Índia.
 News of such endeavor only slowly filtered back to Goa.
 And the first Japanese only arrived in Goa in 1548, by the hand of father Francis Xavier.
+On the cabater of the control of the state of the control of the control of the control of the control o

-In the meantime, all 76 watercolors appear to be from the same hand, and it has been plausibly suggested - on the basis of style and artistic conventions - that the anonymous artist was an Indian or an Indo-Portuguese.
-Many local painters were active in Goa, in the middle years of the sixteenth century, as attested by Miguel Vaz Coutinho, general vicar of Goa, who suggested to the Portuguese monarch Dom João III in late 1545 that the
+In the meantime, all 76 watercolors appear to be from the same hand, and it has been plausibly suggested - on the basis of style and artistic conventions - that the anonymous artist was an Indian or an Indo-Portuguese.21 Many local painters were active in Goa, in the middle years of the sixteenth century, as attested by Miguel Vaz Coutinho, general vicar of Goa, who suggested to the Portuguese monarch Dom João III in late 1545 that the

-&lt;sup>16 D. F. LACH, op. cit., Vol. 2, bk.
+16 D. F. LACH, op. cit., Vol. 2, bk.
 1, 1970, p.
 65.

-&lt;sup>17 L. MATOS (ed.), op. cit., pls.
+17 L. Matos (ed.), op. cit., pls.
 XVIII, LI and LII-LIII.
 I don't include in this count the last drawing, which was added later.
 On the contents of the Codex Casanatense, see Ernst van den Boogaart's appendix in the present collection of essays, "Some remarks on the sequence of images, captions and general subject of the Codex Casanatense".

-&lt;sup>18 G. SCHURHAMMER, Orientalia, cit., pp. 116-117.
+18 G. Schurhammer, Orientalia, cit., pp. 116-117.

-&lt;sup>19 See M. N. PEARSON, Merchants and Rulers in Gujarat: The Response to the Portuguese in the Sixteenth Century, New Delhi, Munshiram Manoharlal Publishers, 1976.
+19 See M. N. Pearson, Merchants and Rulers in Gujarat: The Response to the Portuguese in the Sixteenth Century, New Delhi, Munshiram Manoharlal Publishers, 1976.

-&lt;sup>20 See R. M. LOUREIRO, Fidalgos, Missionários e Mandarins: Portugal e a China no Século XVI, Lisboa, Fundação Oriente, 2000, pp. 363-396; and Olof G. LINDIN, Tanegashima: The Arrival of Europe in Japan, London, Routledge Curzon, 2002.
+20 See R. M. Loureiro, Fidalgos, Missionários e Mandarins: Portugal e a China no Século XVI, Lisboa, Fundação Oriente, 2000, pp. 363-396; and Olof G. Lindin, Tanegashima: The Arrival of Europe in Japan, London, Routledge Curzon, 2002.

-&lt;sup>21 See Maria Amélia FERNANDES, "O Códice Casanatense: o encontro civilizacional, através de um discurso etno-antropológico em imagens", Les Ateliers des Interprètes, n.
+21 See Maria Amélia Fernandes, "O Códice Casanatense: o encontro civilizacional, através de um discurso etno-antropológico em imagens", Les Ateliers des Interprètes, n.
 4, 1992, pp. 135-153 (atributes the drawings to an Indian painter); and Maria Manuel Mota, "Códice Casanatense: An Indo-Portuguese Portrait of Life in 16th-Century India", Marg, Vol. 52, n.
 2, 2001, pp. 34-45 (attributes the drawings to an Indian artist).